olsonbg/TracedNeighbors/README.md

 ### Third Table

-The Third table combines all files as in table two, and also all the 'Atoms in chain' columns for a complete nearest neighbor table.
+The Third table combines all files as in table two, and also all the 'Atoms in chain' column for a complete nearest neighbor table.
 The third table output from the [example data](#data-file-format) is shown below, in table format for easy viewing.